-Most damning for Respondents' case is the fact that the share of total scholarship donations reserved for use in religious schools has fallen significantly since 1998.
-As already noted, Respondents allege that it was 94 percent in 1998 (the bulk of which was not distributed in that year).
+Most damning for Respondents' empirical claim is the fact that the share of total scholarship donations reserved for use in religious schools has fallen since 1998. significantly $\mathbf{As}$ already noted.
+Respondents allege that it was 94 percent in 1998 (the bulk of which was not distributed in that year).
 Based on our calculations from the official tabulations published by the ADOR, that share had fallen to 76 percent by 2004, and to 65 percent in 2008.
 The latter figure is more than 15 percentage points below the share of Arizona private school students enrolled in religious schools in the most recent year for which data are available (81 percent in 2007-08).
 Id.
-In other words, the share of scholarship funding that is not reserved for religious schools is currently almost twice as large as the share of families choosing secular schools.
+In other words, the share of scholarship funding available for use at secular schools is currently almost twice as large as the share of families choosing secular schools.
 There is thus no evidence that families seeking secular schooling would have any more difficulty obtaining scholarships under Section 1089 than those who prefer religious schooling.